FigueiredoFelipe/FigueiredoFelipe/README.md

 <h1>Hi there👋</h1>

 Welcome to my GitHub profile!
-<p>I'm <b><a href="https://felipefigueiredodev.vercel.app" target="_blank">Felipe Figueiredo</a></b>, a passionate React Developer with over 05 years of professional IT experience.
+<p>I'm <b><a href="https://felipefigueiredodev.vercel.app" target="_blank">Felipe Figueiredo</a></b>, a passionate Developer with over 05 years of professional IT experience.
 I'm thrilled to have you here and share my journey in the world of web development.

 🚀 <b>About Me</b>
 <p>I love crafting beautiful and responsive web interfaces using cutting-edge technologies.
-My expertise lies in React.js, JavaScript, Next.js, and Tailwind CSS.
-I'm also well-versed in TypeScript, Testing(Jest/Vitest), Node.js, HTML5, Modern CSS frameworks, and more.</p>
+My expertise lies in React.js, Angular, JavaScript, Next.js, and Tailwind CSS.
+I'm also well-versed in TypeScript, Prisma, Mongo, PHP, Testing(Jest/Vitest/Katalon), Node.js, HTML5, Modern CSS frameworks, and more.</p>

 🌱 <b>Currently Learning</b>
 <p>As technology is constantly evolving, I believe in the importance of continuous learning.
 Currently, I'm expanding my knowledge in Testing(Jest/Vitest) and other areas.
 I am always open to learning new tools and techniques to enhance my skills as a developer.</p>